ctross/DieTryin/README.md

 compile_data(path=path, game="EmotionData", batch=TRUE)
 ```

+If the game-board images are collected using an app like Tiny Scanner, which automatically crops and unwarps images, then the pre-processing step can again be skipped entirely:
 ```{r}
 ####################################################### And again in batch mode
 ################################### If images are preproccessed to be squared and cropped then,